ca333/KomodoPrice/README.md

 - Fetches KMD price from two different API endpoints
 - Calculates and displays the average KMD price
 - Automatically updates the price every 60 seconds
-- Basic user interface to showcase the current KMD price
+- Basic user interface to showcase the current KMD price and 24h change

 ## Requirements